-An angiogram in a U.S. hospital or cardiology clinic can cost $12,000 or more, whereas the procedure at Angeles Health is just $3000, including travel costs.
-Price should never be the only consideration when making a decision about your health, and in addition to cost savings Angeles Health also offers the support and expertise of a multidisciplinary team of specialists who help patients understand and manage all of the obstacles they may face in reclaiming healthy lives.
+An angiogram in a U.S. hospital or cardiology clinic can cost $12,000 or more, whereas the procedure at Angeles Health Mexico is just $3000, including travel costs.
+Price should never be the only consideration when deciding about your health, and in addition to cost savings Angeles Hospital Tijuana also offers the support and expertise of a multidisciplinary team of specialists who help patients understand and manage all the obstacles they may face in reclaiming healthy lives.
 Our facilities and medical technology represent healthcare value that is of the highest standard.

 Electrodes are placed on the patient’s chest to monitor the heart during the procedure.
 Blood pressure and the amount of oxygen in the patient’s blood is also measured during an angiogram.
 The site where the catheter is to be inserted (usually near the groin or in one arm) is washed and then numbed with a local anesthetic.
 A small incision is made at the insertion site and a plastic sheath is inserted into an artery or vein.
 The sheath serves as the entryway for the catheter, which is then threaded to the patient’s heart.

 Once the catheter is in place, special contrast dye is injected into the catheter.
 This can cause flushing of the face or a warm sensation throughout the body in many patients.
 It may also cause some to feel their heart is skipping beats.
 One reason patients are kept awake during an angiogram is so they can report to the doctor or nurse how they are feeling during the procedure.
 The dye then moves through the patient’

 s blood vessels, during which an X-ray machine is used to take a rapid series of images (angiograms) which give the doctor a detailed picture of the inside of the heart’s blood vessels and allow him or her to identify any blockages or areas of obstruction.